 CVE-2023-34455: Xerial Snappy-java DOS Vulnerability

-CVE-2023-34455 is a denial of service vulnerability in Xerial Snappy-java caused by unchecked chunk length that triggers fatal errors.
-This article covers technical details, affected versions, impact, and mitigation.
+CVE-2023-34455 is a denial of service flaw in Xerial Snappy-java caused by unchecked chunk length that triggers fatal errors.
+This article covers the technical details, affected versions, impact, and mitigation.

 CVE-2023-34455 Overview